 Cut Crystal Ormolu Swan Table Lamp

 Materials: Pressed crystal glass representing cut crystal glass.
-Gilt bronze (ormolu) swan decoration.
+Moulded brass swan decoration.
+Moulded brass lion feet.
+Brass parts and rod.
+Oval fabric lampshade with two gold coloured ribbons.
 White painted Bakelite socket.

 Total Height: 81 cm / 31.88”